 Thick ice this morning on our sidewalks and streets.
-The pines beside them shine and droop as if an angel fell and not the rain.
+The pines beside them shine and droop as if an angel had fallen and not the rain.
 No school.
-Today, for the first time, I would have started teaching Macbeth.
+Today, for the first time, I would have started teaching Malinyi Macbeth.
 Now I have another day to prepare.

 So yesterday’s hereafter wasn’t today, after all; it’s tomorrow again.
 The witches’ greeting:

 All hail Macbeth, that shalt be king hereafter.
 (1.3.48)

 The New Cambridge Edition points out that Shakespeare, in two other plays, associates “all hail” with Judas’ betrayal – his “Hail, rabbi” when he leads the soldiers to Jesus.1 Judas’s greeting is ironic, right?
 “Hail” in Middle English meant “healthy,” like our “hale.”
 (For “hail,” the OED quotes the early fifteenth century Wars of Alexander: “When on athyll was so wele in happe and in heyle.”)
 By King James’ day, “hail,” with a fading glow of good health, had become an interjection of greeting and sometimes of acclamation, as for a king.